exasol/azure-data-factory-functions/doc/user_guide.md

 First, let's add a new 'Azure Function Activity' to our pipeline.

-As before, we select our azure function linked service
+As before, we select our Azure Function Linked Service

 For the function name we want to call we pick: 'DurableCsvBulkImportFromBlobStorage_HttpStart'